cfreeman/sasy/content/project/2021-06-30-vardemaskin.md

 ---
 date: 2021-06-30T15:41:00+10:00
 description: Secured by Proof of Swedish Labour, our NFTs are protected by the finest random numbers that can be made by flipping a coin.
+By @skape_ande & @reprage
 draft: false
 icon: 2021-06-30-vardemaskin.jpg
 language: en